Financial Advice

 by Franchise Accountants

-last updated 22/07/2019
+last updated 06/11/2024

-Working Capital The Fuel In The Tank
+Working Capital - The Fuel In Your Tank

 by Franchise Accountants

-last updated 22/07/2019
+last updated 06/11/2024

-Philip Morrison of Franchise Accountants explains what you need to get your business started and keep it going
+Philip Morrison of Franchise Accountants explains what you need to get your business started and keep it going.

 People will tell you that lack of working capital is one of the most common reasons that businesses fail.
 Buying a franchise and trying to run it without sufficient working capital is like going on a road trip without enough fuel to reach the next petrol station.
 So what exactly is working capital, and how do you work out what you need?

-What Is Working Capital?
+What Is working capital?

-Working capital is the money that you will need on a day-to-day basis to buy supplies or stock, pay your power bill, meet staff wages and all the other things that a business has to do.
 When you first open your doors, you are likely to have more money going out than coming in, so you need to have enough funds available to make up the difference.
-As your business grows, you may have more money coming in than going out but you’ll still need working capital because you’ll need to buy more supplies or stock – in fact, if your business is growing fast, you’ll need more working capital than before to fund the time difference.
+As your business grows, you may have more money coming in than going out, but you’ll still need working capital because you’ll need to buy more supplies or stock.
+In fact, if your business is growing fast, you’ll need more working capital than before to fund the time difference.

 Here’s a diagram that shows how the cash outlaid to deliver the product or service is finally recovered.
-As the examples given above show, the amount of time it takes to complete the cycle will vary but whether it’s 20 days or 90 days, the principle is the same.
+As the examples given above show, the amount of time it takes to complete the cycle will vary.
+But whether it’s 20 days or 90 days, the principle is the same.

 EXAMPLE OF A WORKING CAPITAL WHEEL OF A TYPICAL BUSINESS